CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## Task 2: Identifying security issues in the pipeline

+Integrate Microsoft Security DevOps into your Azure DevOps pipeline to scan Infrastructure as Code (IaC) templates for security issues.
+This process ensures early detection of vulnerabilities, enhances compliance, and improves your overall security posture within existing DevOps workflows.

-1. On your lab computer, in the web browser window displaying the Azure DevOps portal with the **CICD** project open, click on the **marketplace icon > Browse Marketplace**.
+1. On your lab computer, open the Azure DevOps portal with the **CICD** project in a web browser.
+Click on the **marketplace icon > Browse Marketplace**.

    ![](images/61.png)

-2. On the MarketPlace, search for **Microsoft Security DevOps** and open it.
+2. Search for **Microsoft Security DevOps** in the Marketplace and open it.

    ![](images/62.png)